The History of Mykonos

-With the gradual and permanent decline of Delos into an uninhabited island after multiple sackings in the 1st century BCE, Mykonos followed suit fading into obscurity into the middle ages.
+With the gradual and permanent decline of sacred island Delos into an uninhabited island following multiple sackings in the 1st century BCE, Mykonos followed suit fading into obscurity into the middle ages.
 During this period, it remained occupied by different people including the Byznatines, Catalans, and Venetians.

 In 1537 The Ottomans, under the notorious admiral Barbarossa of Suleiman the Magnificent, broke the Venetian defence and an Ottoman fleet occupied the island.
 Under the ruler of the Ottoman fleet, Kapudan Pasha, a system of self-governance was imposed comprising a governor and an appointed council of syndics who strived to maintain fair relationships between the Turks and Venetians on the island.

 A brief Russian rule after the “Orloff Insurrection” (1770-1774) established trading ties with the Russian Empire, which continued with profitable treaties after the Ottomans reclaimed Mykonos.
 Prosperity returned to the island as Mykonos once again rose to the heights of its glory days as a trading centre and important stop for the resupply of foreign merchant ships crossing the sea.